 The ATM Industry Association is aggressively promoting its Next Gen initiative to help drive the technology side of the business forward.
 Working with organizations from all across the industry and the world, ATMIA is driving this important discussion forward and helping to develop the framework, processes, procedures and standards to help the ATM industry continue to not only survive and thrive.
 But, as important as the ATMIA Next Gen initiative is, it is only a part of the ATM 3.0 transformation work that needs to be done.

 The move toward ISO 20022 as a common payment messaging standard may help tear down some of the artificial boundaries created as the different payment channels evolved separately over time.
 One can hope that this allows us to correct some of the mistakes that were made in the past.
-How many different variations of the ISO 8583 should one organization have to support?
-The ATM industry still relies heavily on NDC and D912, which have both been around forever it seems.
+How many different variations of ISO 8583 should one organization have to support?
+The ATM industry still relies heavily on NDC and D912, both of which seem to have been around forever.

 At Paragon, we have seen literally hundreds of variations on this theme, each little tweak adding to the overhead and complexity of processing payments — making it harder and more expensive for organizations to deliver new products and services to their clients and end users.

 At the same time, all of these different schemes and devices get tested and certified on different time frames, using different tools and processes.
 And today, we need to consider the additional levels of complexity that EMV contact and contactless processing add to this environment.

 Paragon is fortunate to have some of the largest and most sophisticated payment processing organizations in the world as clients.
 Despite the size and scale at which these companies operate, it is surprising at times to see how some of these fundamental issues confuse and conflict even the industry leaders.

 From my perspective, there are three things that need to change in order for us to move toward ATM 3.0: